-Trials and tribulations of the marine diesel -A look back at the history of diesel ships
+Trials and tribulations of the marine diesel -A look back at

 In the early 1890?s, Rudolf Diesel presented his idea of an economic combustion engine with the idea of completely replacing the steam engine.
 To achieve this objective he intended to use fuels of types including gaseous, liquid and solid (powder or dust) but did not, at the outset, consider gas oil or heavy fuel oil.
 However, there was already at least one engine which ran on gas oil.
 This was the Akroyd engine, forerunner of all hot bulb engines, often called semi-diesel engine.
 Additionally, there was also the Brayton engine, from which Diesel possibly copied the idea to use compressed air to blow the fuel into the combustion chamber.